 You just have to be very careful to hire a developer who really knows their business.
 There are several companies who do nothing but conservation easement development work.
 Some are better than others and have had their valuations upheld by the Tax Court.
 Just be sure to do your due diligence and don’t get greedy or cut corners.

 Done properly, this is one of the best tax benefits available for people who want to invest in the environment.
 Frequently, the conservation easement deduction will be as much as 4 times the amount you invest.
 At a 40 percent tax rate, this amounts to a real tax benefit of $160,000 on each $100,000 invested or an instant 60 percent return on investment.
 Not something to take lightly.
+Another great tax incentive is a salary sacrifice scheme.
+These give people the chance to have a brand new electric vehicle with amazing tax benefits by sacrificing a small amount of their salary.
+Click here to learn more about EV salary sacrifice car scheme.

 Tom Wheelwright, CPA, is the creative force behind ProVision, the world’s premier strategic CPA firm.
 As the founder and CEO, Tom has been responsible for innovating new tax, business, and wealth consulting and strategy services for premium clientele for over 30 years.
 He is a leading expert and published author on partnerships and corporation tax strategies, a well-known platform speaker and a wealth education innovator.
 Tom is the author of the bestseller, Tax-Free Wealth.